EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 Maybe you are thinking of directions like: "Take a left at the stop sign and drive 5 blocks" or "Open the pod bay doors HAL!".

-Instead we mean directions like an arrow pointing to an abitrary location on a grid.
+Instead we mean directions like an arrow pointing to an arbitrary location on a grid.
 If that arrow points towards the 12 on a clock, we might call that direction North.

-If we think in two dimensions (like a graph with an x and a y axis) we can see that any point on our two dimensional grid forms a direction.
-We just have to draw a line from the origin and finish with a little triangular hat (the triangular hat is actually not necessary the neural network would need a very large hat rack to store all of them).
+If we think in two dimensions (like a graph with an x and y axis) we can see that any point on our two dimensional grid forms a direction.
+We just have to draw a line from the origin and finish with a little triangular hat (the triangular hat is actually not necessary; the neural network would need a very large hat rack to store all of them).

 We see an example of two directions (often called vectors) below.